vatesfr/xen-orchestra/troubleshooting.md

 This page recap the possible actions to realize if you have any problems with your XOA.

+## Empty page after login

+This is happening when your anti-virus or firewall is blocking websocket protocol.
+This is what we use to communicate between `xo-server` and `xo-web` (see the [architecture page](architecture.md)).

+The solution is to use **HTTPS**.
+In this way, websockets will be encapsulated in the secured protocol, avoiding interception from your firewalls or anti-virus system.

 ## XOA configuration

 XOA is a virtual appliance running Debian and Xen Orchestra.
 If you have any problem, the first thing to do is to check the network configuration.